yangjenny/adversarial_learning_bias_mitigation/README.md

 # Adversarial Learning for Bias Mitigation

-This repository hosts the version of the code used for the publication ["Algorithmic Fairness and Bias Mitigation for Clinical Machine Learning: Insights from Rapid COVID-19 Diagnosis by Adversarial Learning"](https://www.nature.com/articles/s41746-023-00805-y).
+This repository hosts the version of the code used for the publication ["An adversarial training framework for mitigating algorithmic biases in clinical machine learning"](https://www.nature.com/articles/s41746-023-00805-y).

 ## Dependencies